jpverkamp/blog/content/programming/2014/2014-11-04-clockception.md

 Basically, we will loop through the frames and interpolate for each frame.
 The `frame-multiplier` will range evenly from 0 to 1 over the course of the frames.
 Also, the `let` block setting `β-hour` etc is to make sure that the clocks rotate clockwise.
 Since the second (`β`) value will always be higher, we always rotate right.

 Okay, next let's switch gears and make some digital clocks.
 Since the eventual end goal was to make clocks out of clocks, I wanted a nice blocky font, built out of only a few different pieces.
 That way we could animate it more easily.
-Luckily the Unicode {{< wikipedia "box-drawing characters" >}} will do exactly what we need:
+Luckily the Unicode [[wiki:box-drawing characters]]() will do exactly what we need:

 I went with a 3x3 character map for each letter: